NetComposer/nksip/doc/roadmap.md

 ## v0.5

+* Test in R17
 * Extraction of non-SIP functionality into a new Erlang project, NkCore
+* Distributed version, based on [Riak Core](https://github.com/basho/riak_core).
+* Heavy testing

 ## v0.6

-* Socket external control (to be able to use NkSIP without having to use Erlang or outside of the NkSIP Erlang VM).
+* External control (to be able to use NkSIP without having to use Erlang or outside of the NkSIP Erlang VM).
 * node.js integration